 Next Steps in the Resolution for Home Safety

-With this information in hand, I went ahead with purchasing and installing a dual-sensor hard-wired smoke alarm.
+With this information in hand, I went ahead with purchasing and installing a dual-sensor hardwired smoke alarm.
 I also decided to seize the moment and practice what my organization preaches: Every home should have a CO detector installed.
-In a separate blog, I’ll discuss my search for the optimal CO detector for our home.
+In my next blog, I’ll discuss my search for the optimal CO detector for our home.

 1 We have a relatively small home with all bedrooms next to our second floor smoke alarm.
 Fire officials recommend placing extra smoke alarms within bedrooms if there is a risk that a hallway-based alarm might not be heard in those rooms.